Screening, prevention and treatment resources for healthcare providers

-- The same day for cases of acute hepatitis A, B, or C.
+- The same day for cases of acute hepatitis A, B or E.

-- Within three days for cases of hepatitis D (acute or chronic).
+- Within 3 days for cases of hepatitis C (acute) or D (acute or chronic).

-- Within three days for pregnant women who test positive for hepatitis B surface antigen.
+- Within 3 days for pregnant women who test positive for hepatitis B surface antigen.